yevbar/threejs/README.md

 The very last line tells the browser to run the `init` function when the page loads which prints "Hello World!" to the console then runs the update function.

 'update' starts with a 'requestAnimationFrame` and this has the program run the update method on every frame.
-If you inspect element and check out the console in your browser. you should see that.
+If you *`Inspect Element`* and check out the console in your browser. you should see that.

-[include screenshot of inspect element]

 If you let it run for too long, it may lag your browser a bit since it's just printing the same thing over and over again at a very fast rate.
 Feel free to close the tab since there's nothing to see just yet.